 December is finally here, and along with the parties, presents, and eggnog, burglars are in the midst of their busiest season.
-Since December is the peak month for burglaries, protecting your home from break-ins is imperative.
+Since December is the, protecting your home from break-ins is imperative.

 Don’t Share Your Travel Plans Online